ActuallyEnbeon/Enbeons-Custom-Books/README.md

 ## Mod compatibility

-If, for some reason, people find this mod useful and want to add modded enchantmnets to it, then feel free to fork it.
+If, for some reason, people find this mod useful and want to add modded enchantments to it, then feel free to fork it.
 I'm also happy to receive pull requests, although bear in mind that it might take me a little while to get around to them.